Aathkheyakhan/VSDSquadron_RISC-V_MiniReasearchInternship/README.md

 <br>

-#### Install all the necessary files regarding internship as in riscv_workshop.vdi and visualC++ and oracle virtual-box(which is free and open source virtualization software).Download and do the installation steps and setup virtual machine(its an physical computer but inside a virtual environment)
+#### Install all the necessary files regarding internship such as riscv_workshop.vdi and visualC++ and oracle virtual-box(which is free and open source virtualization software).Download and do the installation steps and setup virtual machine(its an physical computer but inside a virtual environment)

 ## STEP:1
 #### Open the VDI File using virtual box in windows and open terminal